Little Nikita: Cast

-In addition, the film co-starred Jerry Hardin as Brewer, Albert Fortell as Bunin, Ronald Guttnan as Spassky and Jacob Vargas as Miguel.
+In addition, the film co-starred Jerry Hardin as Brewer, Albert Fortell as Bunin, Ronald Guttman as Spassky and Jacob Vargas as Miguel.

 Production

 A parade scene was filmed in downtown La Mesa and much of the principal photography occurred throughout San Diego.

 Reception

-The movie received mixed reviews and holds a "Rotten" score of 53% on Rotten Tomatoes from a sample of 15 critics.
+The movie received mixed reviews and holds a "Rotten" score of 50% on Rotten Tomatoes from a sample of 16 critics.

 Walter Goodman said that Benjamin's directing strategy in the film "seems to have been to paper over the holes in the plot with routine moves from spy shows past, in hopes of making the improbable passable."
 Roger Ebert awarded the film one and a half stars, suspecting that Poitier and the makers of the film had no idea of how to use a computer, and that "it turns all of the characters into chess pieces, whose relationships depend on the plot, not on human chemistry.
 Since the plot is absurdly illogical, you're not left with much."